LUAA BOARD OF DIRECTORS NOMINEES

 George J. Kuczynski '74

-Kuczynski, of Allentown, PA, works as director of engineering, procurement and construction developing a potential third nuclear unit for PPL.
-He has been with PPL for 38 years.
+Kuczynski, of Allentown, PA, recently retired as director of engineering, procurement and construction developing a potential third nuclear unit for PPL.
+He worked for PPL for 40 years.
 He was a brother of Zeta Psi fraternity as an undergraduate.
 He was a member of the freshman basketball team - 1970/71 season.
 As an alumnus he has served his class as a past secretary as well as conducting reunion planning and outreach.
 He is also an Asa Packer Society member.
 His son, Eric, is a member of the Class of 2001.

 L. Craig Lemle '74